onflow/flow/flips/20211007-transaction-fees.md

 - Add payer eligibility checks to the collection nodes.
 - Add mechanism that the collection node pays for transactions it included in collections where the payer could not have paid.

-### Next steps
+### Future steps

 - Improve dynamic computation effort calculation.
-- Add mechanism for changing the fee effort cost factors to make fees higher when the traffic is high.
+- Add mechanism for changing the fee effort cost factors to make fees higher when the traffic is high. (a.k.a: surge pricing)
-- Parameter fine tuning.
+- Fee parameters fine tuning.

 ## Questions and Discussion Topics